MicrosoftDocs/azure-ai-docs/articles/search/search-filters.md

 ## Next steps

-First, try **Search explorer** in the portal to submit queries with **$filter** parameters.
+First, try **Search explorer** in the Azure portal to submit queries with **$filter** parameters.
 The [real-estate-sample index](search-get-started-portal.md) provides interesting results for the following filtered queries when you paste them into the search bar:

 ```http
 # Geo-filter returning documents within 5 kilometers of Redmond, Washington state